 - Solo or micro-crew.
 You're the director, producer, and AD.
 You need a schedule and call sheets, not a 15-feature project management suite.

 - Wedding or event video.
 Wedding videographers need a shot list and a timeline, not script breakdowns and storyboards.
-StudioBinder's feature set is designed for narrative production — half of it doesn't apply.
+StudioBinder's feature set is designed for narrative production, and half of it doesn't apply.

 - Student or just starting out.
 If you're learning production, spending money on scheduling software before you've booked a location is putting the cart before the horse.